AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_gpushaderdesc.rst

          The 'values' parameter contains the 3D LUT data which must be used as-is as the dimension and origin are hard-coded in the fragment shader program.
 So, it means one GPU 3D texture per entry.

-   .. py:method:: GpuShaderDesc.addTexture(self: PyOpenColorIO.GpuShaderDesc, textureName: str, samplerName: str, width: int, height: int, channel: PyOpenColorIO.GpuShaderCreator.TextureType, dimensions: PyOpenColorIO.GpuShaderCreator.TextureDimensions, interpolation: PyOpenColorIO.Interpolation, values: buffer) -> None
+   .. py:method:: GpuShaderDesc.addTexture(self: PyOpenColorIO.GpuShaderDesc, textureName: str, samplerName: str, width: int, height: int, channel: PyOpenColorIO.GpuShaderCreator.TextureType, dimensions: PyOpenColorIO.GpuShaderCreator.TextureDimensions, interpolation: PyOpenColorIO.Interpolation, values: Buffer) -> None
       :module: PyOpenColorIO

       Add a 1D or 2D texture